phazarik/cms-members-geodata/README.md

 # CMS Members Geodata

 This repository provides geospatial data and tools to visualize the geographic distribution of CMS collaboration members.
 It imports institutional locations and maps them interactively using OpenStreetMap.

-## Overview

-The project collects latitude and longitude coordinates of CMS member institutes worldwide and generates interactive maps to display their global distribution.
-These maps help analyze CMS collaboration's geographical reach and institutional diversity.
+The latitude and longitude for each institute are generated using GrokAI.

 ## 🔧 Prerequisites